 Oceans keep climates stable by storing heat from the Sun.

 By moving water around the globe, oceans keep places from getting too hot or too cold.

-About 5 trillion pieces of plastic are floating on the world’s seas.
+About 5 trillion pieces of plastic are floating in the world’s oceans.

 Sadly, 10% of all dead animals found in beach cleanups worldwide were entangled in plastic bags.
 Watch these kids take action against ocean plastic!

 Animals on both land and sea eat plastic.

 The devastating truth is that 90% of seabirds and 52% of sea turtles have accidentally eaten plastic trash.
 One expedition found plastic in the stomachs of 20% of the fish.

 Ocean pollution reduces oxygen in the water.

 Plastic pollution disrupts the species of bacteria that reside in the ocean and is responsible for producing oxygen.
 This is one of the most important ocean facts for kids you can share.
 We need to all do our part to protect our oceans!

 Oceanographers study the oceans and try to keep them healthy.